gvwilson/sensibleadventures/shapers/story.md

         -   He thinks that Smarty Leaf was responsible for the bricks
         -   The Smarty is too exhausted to contradict him
     -   Desperate, Maddy plunges into the forest, calling for help
+    -   Finds Dockety near another sentry post, recharging
-    -   Finds Dockety, who threatens her with a brick
+    -   He threatens her with a brick
     -   Tense negotiation (this is where Maddy learns Dockety's name)
         -   Maddy: "You helped us---help us again!"
         -   Bot: "This was not trying to help you.
 This was trying to free its..." and pauses, buzzing.